Evangenieur/Meta-Age/README.md

 So to get the rest of the story about our [WebR?(e|E)volution](http://bit.ly/QMXvxd) we have to create new tools to enhance :

-* __Collaboration__ : Working alone is a really poor efficiency in our world where even lonely wolves could work on massively interconnected projects / games
+* __Collaboration__ : Working alone is a really poor efficiency in our world

+  > Even lonely wolves could work on massively interconnected projects / games

-* __Openness__ : the value doesn't come from virtual things (data|video|blog) you created but comes from their links in their existence
+* __Openness__ : the value doesn't come from virtual things (data|video|blog) you created

+  > Value comes from their links in their existence

 * __Productivity__ : don't do things that a computer could do.

-  >  (e.g. : copy / paste doesn't have to copy data once, but to create a known link between nodes to stream not the data but data URI as ID )
+  >  e.g. : pre-web _**copy / paste** concept_ doesn't have to copy data once, but to create a known link between nodes to stream not the data but data URI as ID

 * __Efficiency__ : extract revelant information, easy to create valuable data

-  > from all your data flow (Mail, Twitter, Facebook) and make you aware of the importance. use collective intelligence, semantic inferency, etc..
+  > Manage your data flow (Mail, Twitter, Facebook, Kids, Family, Car) and make you aware of the importance. use collective intelligence, semantic inferency, open architecture, etc..

 * __Resiliency__ : things could die without impacting you too severely

+  > Things are born to die and to evolve, so keep in touch with his last known forked URI
-  > you always have quick alternative if all your stack is fully open sources
+  > You always have quick alternative if all your stack is fully open sources

 * __Experimenting__ : Interconnecting all those things doesn't have to be painful.

   > All things created by others should be pluggable now to experiment in few minutes.

 * __MetaFactorisation__ :

   > don't rely on things as they are at this moment

 ***